rlorenzo/puppet-lamp/README.md

 * Install VirtualBox 4.3.4 and the Extension Pack: https://www.virtualbox.org/wiki/Download_Old_Builds_4_3
 * Install Vagrant 1.3.5: http://downloads.vagrantup.com
 * Install Git:  http://git-scm.com/
+* If running Linux, install NFS:
+    * (Ubuntu) sudo apt-get install nfs-common nfs-kernel-server
+    * (Other) sudo yum install nfs-common nfs-kernel-server
 * Access to the CCLE codebase.
 Note, you can use this Vagrant VM for vanilla Moodle, just ignore or skip the steps related to the CCLE codebase.
     * Make sure you are using SSH keys to access to the CCLE codebase: https://help.github.com/articles/generating-ssh-keys
 * (Windows only) Install Putty and PuttyGen: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

 ### Download and setup VM